khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 2. `python [file_path_to_main] [argument_1] [argument_2] [...]`

 Relative file paths won't work in virtual environments, so make sure you specify the target folder using a full (absolute) file path.

+Another word of caution with the outputs is that they all use a fixed no-data value of -9999.
+This includes the GeoTIFF exporter.
+To view the results correctly, you should keep in mind that while the upper bounds of the data will be determined correctly by the viewer software (e.g. QGIS), the lower bound will be -9999.
+To see the DTM/DSM the program interpolated, you need to set the lower bound of the colour scale to a higher value relevant to the data.
+As AHN3 depicts Dutch terrain, you are advised to use a value somewhere between -20 and 0 metres depending on the tile.
+Negative elevation values are perfectly possible in The Netherlands.
+In QGIS, you do this by right clicking on your raster layer, and clicking on "Properties...".
+In the window that pops up, you can change the lower bound of the colour scale by adjusting the value in the field Symbology --> Band Rendering --> Min.

 **Note:** ASC export is not currently supported for the PDAL-IDW algorithm.